 Tips for avoiding stomach flu

 - Wash your hands frequently.
-Wash your hands thoroughly after using the bathroom or changing a diaper, before eating or handling food, and after touching objects or surfaces that may contain viruses.
+Wash your hands thoroughly after using the restroom or changing a diaper, before eating or handling food, and after touching surfaces or objects that may contain viruses.

 - Keep surfaces clean.
 Focus on high-touch surfaces, such as doorknobs, appliance handles, remote controls, light switches, and countertops.